mvolkmann/blog/src/lambda-calculus.md

 This leaves no way for a function to refer to itself which makes implementing recursion difficult.

-The y-combinator is a function that implements recursion.
+The Y Combinator is a function that implements recursion.
 It is defined as `λf.(λx.f (x x)) (λx.f (x x))` and was invented by Haskell Curry.
 Note that the body contains two identical terms.

+Consider the expression `(λx.x x) (λx.x x)`.
+Substituting the second term for x in the first term yields the exact same expression.
+This repeats forever, creating an infinite loop.

+The Y Combination adds a function parameter `f` to this which represents the computation to be performed in each iteration.

 For example, the factorial function can be define as
 TODO: Finish this.